craftcms/feed-me/docs/guides/importing-assets.md

 ![Feedme Start](../screenshots/feedme-start.png)

 :::tip
-If you're having issues, or seeing errors at this point, look at the [Troubleshooting](../troubleshooting.md) section.
+If you’re having issues, see the [Troubleshooting](../troubleshooting.md) section.
 :::

-You should now have 2 brand new assets in your General volume.
+You should now have two brand new assets in your General volume.

 ![Feedme Guide Finish](../screenshots/feedme-guide-asset-finish.png)